-You've gone virtual and even though you have worked with a team for years somehow things are really not the same.
+You've gone hybrid and even though you have worked with a team for years somehow things are really not the same.
 How do you get back not only team effectiveness, but also team happiness ?

 In years of working with people managing virtual teams, I've seen how you can help everyone through by using the Norming Storming Forming Performing team behaviour model developed by Tuckman.

 Here is the description of the stages and what you can do to help things along.

 Many of us are still in the first stages of becoming a hybrid team.
 In this stage you can expect to feel randomness, ad hoc decision-making and what feels like chaos.

 A good leader will put simple processes into place - when you meet, how you'll be in touch with co-workers & customers, what technology you will use and when.